-As an educator, I approach my responsibilities and values very seriously.
+I take the responsibility of educating the hearts and minds of your children very seriously, and seek to approach every aspect of teaching with intentionality.
 The following big ideas are the foundation to my teaching philosophy and the basis to how I will approach everything in my classroom.

 Teaching and the Teacher:

 Teachers are first and foremost life-long learners.
 At the core of this belief is an understanding that teachers should see their students as people who have the capacity to teach them something, and not just people who need to be taught.

 I believe that being a teacher is founded on principles of servant leadership, inspired by the example of Jesus.
 Everything I do as a teacher is designed to support my students’ growth as both human beings and learners.
 My role as a teacher is to meet the needs of my students, emotionally and academically.
 To serve in this sense means differentiating instruction, prioritizing social-emotional learning, engaging in culturally responsive teaching practices, and a continued openness to new and diverse methods of instruction.